What You Need to Know about Coronavirus or COVID-19

 What if you or someone in your home feels sick?

 If you feel sick with any of the symptoms mentioned above, it’s better to be safe and protect others in your family and community.
 If your symptoms are mild, stay home.
 If you live with other people, distance yourself from them and disinfect all surfaces often.
+Some counties and states even offer free testing—with or without insurance.
+You can search for these free test sites on the internet.

 What are the signs that you need to seek medical care?